-2023, we achieved In the highest level of Disability Confident Leader accreditation and became the first facilities management provider to Royal National achieve Institute of Blind People (RNIB) Visibly Better Employer status.
+In 2023, we achieved the highest level of Disability Confident Leader accreditation and became the first facilities management provider to achieve RNIB Visibly Better Employer status.
 We continue to be signatories to Business in the Community's (BiTC) Race at Work Charter and will again publish our Ethnicity Pay Gap data in 2024.